The German Verb “Sein” and 8 Ways to Conjugate ItSein oder Nichtsein, das ist hier die Frage.

 The German Präteritum is often referred to as the literary past tense because it’s primarily used in formal writing, such as books, newspapers and professional emails.

-That being said, German dialects vary, and as a result sein, haben, and the other Modal verbs are also often used in their Präteritum forms in spoken German as well, depending on what region you’re in.
+That being said, the most common ones like sein, haben, and modal verbs are very common in their Präteritum forms in spoken German as well.

 3. Sein and subjunctive II